influxdata/telegraf/plugins/outputs/iotdb/README.md

    - `text`force converting an unsigned integer to a string, no mater what the value it is.

-2. IoTDB supports a variety of time precision, but no matter what precision, timestamp is stored in `Int64`, so users need to specify the unit of timestamp.
+2. IoTDB supports a variety of time precision.
+You can specify which precision you want using the `timestamp_precision` option.
+Default is `nanosecond`.
-Default unit is `nanosecond`.
+Other options are "second", "millisecond", "microsecond".

 3. Till now, IoTDB can not support Tag indexing well.
 To see current process method, please refer to [InfluxDB-Protocol Adapter](